aaron-goshine/command-line-lesson-01/README.md

 ### What is a shell

-In computing, a shell is a user interface for access to an operating system's services.
+In computing, a shell is a user interface the provides access to an operating system's services.
 In general, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular operation.
 It is named a shell because it is a layer around the operating system kernel.

 ### Shell script

 ```
  #!/bin/bash

  for i in `seq 1 10`;
  do
   echo $i
  done
 ```
 ### Fun in the terminal